CITS 2026: The 2026 International Conference on Computer, Information and Telecommunication Systems

 Local Arrangement Chairs

-Univ. of Haute Alsace
+Univ. of Piraeus-Athens, Greece

-Univ. of Haute Alsace
+Univ. of Piraeus-Athens, Greece

 Publicity Chairs